About Dr. Prado

 Dr. Carla Prado is a Professor at the University of Alberta in Canada and a Campus Alberta Innovates (CAIP) Chair in Nutrition, Food and Health.
 She is the Director of the Human Nutrition Research Unit, a state-of-the-art research and training facility.

 Dr. Prado holds a dietitian title from both Canada and Brazil.
-She received her Ph.D. from the University of Alberta, Canada, and has completed further training at the Cross Cancer Institute (Canada), the National Institutes of Health (USA) and Newcastle University (UK).
-She is currently a member of the GLIM Body Composition Working Group, and the Sarcopenic Obesity Consensus Group (ESPEN/EASO).
-She is an Associate Editor of Clinical Nutrition and the Journal of Cachexia, Sarcopenia and Muscle.
+She received her Ph.D. from the University of Alberta, Canada, and has completed further training at the Cross Cancer Institute (Canada), the National Institutes of Health (USA), Newcastle University (UK), and University of Hawaiʻi (USA).
+She is currently a member of the GLIM Body Composition Working Group, the Sarcopenic Obesity Consensus Group (ESPEN/EASO), and Global Leadership Initiative in Sarcopenia (GLIS).
+She is an Associate Editor of Clinical Nutrition and the Journal of Cachexia, Sarcopenia and Muscle, and Current Opinion in Clinical Nutrition and Metabolic Care.
 Dr. Prado is a recipient of Canada’s Top 40 Under 40, a prestigious award that celebrates exceptional young Canadian leaders of all sectors.
+She was recently inducted into the Royal Society of Canada College of New Scholars, Artists, and Scientists, the highest academic honor in the country.